Last Updated on August 21, 2023

 How to Visit Today

-When open, you can typically climb Bodie Island Lighthouse from mid-April to October!
-Tickets are available via Recreation.gov.
+When open, you can climb Bodie Island Lighthouse from mid-April to October!
+Bodie Island lighthouse tickets are available via Recreation.gov.

 Here’s a breakdown of prices: